department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/analytics-insights-team-charter.md

 - Grafana*
 - Speedcurve*

 * Grafana is owned by VSP Back End Tools and VSP Operations.
 Speedcurve is owned by VSP Front End Tools.
-Contact Center data is owned by VSP Contact Centers.
+Contact Center & survey data is owned by VSP Contact Centers.

 ### Responsibilities:
 *Employ processes and tools that collect and share analytics on VA.gov - provide VFS teams data for product decision making.*